01Build up Your Rolodex

 Put your pricing structure in writing.
 It may require some analysis as to how long a standard project will take and what outside resources you'll need to pay for.
 You have to have this down because when someone asks “How much?” you want the answer to roll easily off your tongue.

 Don't underprice either.
 Your time is of value.
 If you don't believe that, then you need to revamp your service offering.
 People value what they pay for, so if you charge too little, people may not take you seriously.

 You should also have a pricing template to use to help you estimate the time a new project will take - this can help avoid under or overpricing.

 06Know What Comes Next

-Conclusion: Before starting up a consulting or free-lance business, take the time to plan ahead.
-Set your goals, take actionable steps, and review you plan frequently to ensure you are making the right adjustments along the way.
+Conclusion: Before starting up a consulting or freelance business, take the time to plan ahead.
+Set your goals, take actionable steps, and review your plan frequently to ensure you are making the right adjustments along the way.

 6 Steps To Take Before You Start A Consulting Business